 Evening Star, 1913:

 '"Rue de la Paix is softly sweet, restful, nothing pungent, but haunting and even makes a crave.
 Costs $5 for the smallest bottle, of scarcely seventy grams liquid contents.
 Guerlain's 'Fol Arome' is a perfume of flowers, but of what you would call tropical flowers.
-It is a warm perfume, as a pineapple of banana compared to an apple. there are also tropical woods in it, cinnamon, santol, aromatics like pepper, and green peppers and bois du rose, not what we called rosewood, but an odorous wood, very light, from French Guiana.
+It is a warm perfume, as a pineapple or banana compared to an apple.
+There are also tropical woods in it, cinnamon, sandalwood, aromatics like pepper, and green peppers and bois du rose, not what we called rosewood, but an odorous wood, very light, from French Guiana.
 The elder Guerlain says that they have several tropical essences which are a secret of their house."

 Bottles: